Refugee care (M35)

 Attendance

-Full time students will attend weekly refugee care seminars on Mondays at the Tavistock and Portman in terms one and two, and part of term three.
+Full-time students will attend weekly refugee care seminars on Mondays in term one, weekly seminars and placement group supervisions in term two, and part of term three at the Tavistock and Portman.

 Dates and times for Tavistock and Portman modules: